biojava/biojava.github.io/wiki/BioJava3_Design.md

     suggested, but none have been identified.
 Please amend this document with the names of any good ones you know.

+[Jalopy <http://jalopy.sourceforge.net/>] - can be used as Eclipse plugin, or Ant task.
+[Cobertura <http://cobertura.sf.net>] - can be used to assess JUnit test coverage.

 Priorities
 ----------